 Keep Your Expectations Realistic

 Back in the days of our forebears, people had lower expectations of their apples than we do nowadays.
-We’re spoiled by market-fresh produce now, and bruised brown spots in our apples just don’t appeal to us.
+We’re spoiled by market-fresh apples now, and bruised brown spots in our apples just don’t appeal to us.
 But most storage apples a century ago were types that were meant to be used for cooking (and thus would turn brown or go soft anyway), and the standards were much lower then.

 Our weather patterns have changed over the last century.
 Someone with an apple tree will often find that their apples spoil before the winter comes, as they just don’t have a cold enough place available to store them in our late summers and early fall.
 If that’s your problem, you can extend your storage period by keeping apples in the refrigerator until you have optimal temperatures for apple storage.